How to customize signature appearance with gradient in Java

 }

 What’s happening in the sign() method?
-It takes your source document, applies your configured signature options, and writes a new file with the signature embedded.
+It takes your source document, applies the configured signature options, and writes a new file with the signature embedded.
 The original file remains untouched (which is good practice—never modify source documents directly).

 The SignResult object tells you what happened.
 Check getSucceeded() to see which signatures were applied successfully and getFailed() to catch any that didn’t work.